Frequently Asked Questions

 A: No. Other unallowable expenses include laundry, entertainment expenses, theater and purchase of alcoholic beverages.

 A: No, but it is important to note that any expenses that exceed the per diem allowance must be explained (i.e. a banquet that is an integral part of the conference or meeting) and might not be reimbursed.
 Additionally, high-level administrative approval will also be required, thus, delaying the processing of the reimbursement (and, still might not be reimbursed).

-Q: Can any of my travel expenses be pre-paid?
+Q: What travel expenses be pre-paid?

-A: Airfare, registration fees, and even lodging can be pre-paid.
+A: Airfare, registration fees, and lodging.

 Q: What are commute miles?

 A: Commute miles are the distance traveled from the employee’s residence to his/her home campus.
 Normal commuting miles must be deducted when calculating business miles if the employee departs from his/her residence or returns to his/her residence on a normal working day.
 If travel occurs on a weekend or holiday, mileage is calculated from the point of departure with no reduction for normal commuting miles.